 - Available in several different layouts and sizes

 Building elevated beds for your vegetable garden is simpler than it looks.
 You’ll need to decide what kind of wood to use, how tall you want the bed to be, and whether you want to build the entire bed yourself or use pre-made corner braces.
 These simplify the construction process and provide a secure corner that won’t loosen over time.
 You can also use concrete blocks or other materials for your beds, but wood is cost effective and readily available.

 What Kind of Wood to Use?

 In most cases, cedar is the best wood to use for garden beds because cedar is naturally rot resistant.
-Western red cedar is commonly used, but Vermont white cedar, Port Orford (yellow) cedar and Juniper are also high-quality choices for outdoor construction projects.
+Western red cedar is commonly used, but white cedar, yellow cedar and juniper are also high-quality choices for outdoor construction projects.
 Redwood is another excellent rot-resistant wood, but redwood is a more limited resource.
 How long the wood will last depends on the type of cedar and your local weather conditions.
 In our garden, we use red cedar for building the beds, and some of these beds have lasted 15 years.

 How Tall Should the Bed Be?